galaktor/raph.es/content/blog/retropi.md

 {{% img src="/img/project/retropi/stampy_thumb.jpeg" link="/img/project/retropi/stampy.jpeg" width="400em" %}}
 {{% /fig %}}

 Console games for kids are not much better.
 Most are either badly executed, too difficult or simply not appropriate for smaller kids.
-Many of the best console games seem innocent enough but have simple violent mechanics at their core.
-They are made by and made for cash-strapped former children like myself, not actual children.
+Many of the best console games seem innocent enough but have violent mechanics at their core.
+They are made *by* and made *for* cash-strapped ex-children like myself, not *actual* children.

 One of my offspring is still traumatized from that time we tried out the demo of *Castle Crashers*.
 Granted, I could have noticed the PEGI 18, but for fuck's sake.